-Like Alice, be curious enough to explore your own Wonderland!
-Don’t feel trapped in your circumstance at the moment, whether it’s your job, relationship or even a friendship.
-If you’ve wondered what it’s like to quit your job and take on a freelance role – take a leap and follow your dream.
+Like Alice, you should be curious enough to explore your own Wonderland!
+Don’t feel trapped in your current circumstances, whether it’s your job, relationship or even a friendship.
+If you’ve wondered what it’s like to quit your job and take on a freelance role – take a leap, and follow your dream.

-At the end of the film Hercules is a hero with more muscle than the juice-head at your local gym, but remember how he got there?
-With training and development, he managed to turn from a scrawny little boy, into a butch man.
-This moral can be applied to all parts of your life if you learn and develop you will be one step closer to achieving your goals.
+At the end of the film, Hercules is a hero but remember how he got there?
+Through training and development, he managed to grow from a boy to a man.
+This moral can be applied to all parts of your life.
+If you dedicate yourself to learning and development, you will be one step closer to achieving your goals.

-If you think about it, you have a mentor in your life guiding you to the right path; whether it’s a family member, an old teacher or your manager.
-In the Lion King Rafiki is a mentor to Simba, especially when he’s feeling a bit lost and in need of some direction.
-It’s great to have someone to look to when you’re struggling in your career and a lot of people are only more than willing to help out, so it’s definitely worth asking.
+If you think about it, you probably have a mentor in your life guiding you to the right path, whether it’s a family member, an old teacher or your manager.
+In the Lion King, Rafiki is a mentor to Simba, especially when he feels lost and needs direction.
+It’s great to have someone to look up to when you’re struggling in your career, and a lot of people are only more than willing to help out, so it’s definitely worth asking.

 Touching on ethics, it should be obvious that you shouldn’t accept praise if you’re not deserving of it.
-When the fighting gloves come on in a work situation it’s easily forgotten.
-If you take the spotlight for work you didn’t do, at some point, the rug will be pulled out from under you, and you’ll look like the rat in Ratatouille; Alfredo was naive to think nobody would discover that Remy was really the master chef.
+When the fighting gloves come on in a work situation, that is easily forgotten.
+If you take the spotlight for work you didn’t do, at some point, the rug will be pulled out from under you; Alfredo was naive to think nobody would discover that Remy was the master chef.

 After being held captive for her entire life, Rapunzel had no idea what the outside world was like.
 She took a leap of faith and was willing to explore the unknown.
 She teaches us to come out of our comfort zone and jump to new adventures.
 Don’t limit yourself to what you already know and miss out on professional opportunities, life experiences, and personal growth.

-The girl with the glass slipper is proof that we shouldn’t take any time for granted.
-When she was given an impossible task of completing all her chores in order to go to the ball, she achieved it.
+The girl with the glass slipper is proof that we shouldn’t take the time we have for granted.
+When she was given the impossible task of completing all her chores to go to the ball, she achieved it.
 Quit putting things off for tomorrow or next week and get stuck in to do them.

-In today’s society, we are all guilty of judging too quick!
+In today’s society, we are all guilty of judging too quickly!
 Whether it’s due to social media influences or general behaviour, we must all take a leap out of Belle’s book and not be too quick to base an opinion on someone or something.
-She took the time to get to know the beast and ended up falling in love with his soul – so cute!
+She took the time to get to know the beast and ended up falling in love with his soul!

 Like the previous life lesson, too many people in this world are opinionated and like to lay their strong feelings on you.
-Whether your partner or parents are telling you what job to take or where to shop; don’t listen to them and live your own dream, like Ariel.
+Whether your partner or your parents are telling you what job to take, don’t listen to them and live your own dream, like Ariel.

-Although Princess Aurora wasn’t living her true life, she was always filled with a sense of contentment but had a little incline of wonder which led her to the spinning wheel and placed her into a deep sleep.
-The fairies never lost hope on Aurora’s true loving returning to wake her.
-The moral of the story is that you should always look at the glass half full, rather than half empty.
+Although Princess Aurora wasn’t living her true life, she was always filled with a sense of contentment.
+Her incline to wander led her to the spinning wheel and placed her into a deep sleep.
+The fairies never lost hope in Aurora’s true love returning to wake her.
+The moral of the story is that you should always look at the glass as half full rather than half empty.

-This princess could have had any man she wanted, but she was tired of snobby princes coming along asking for her hand in marriage.
-She didn’t want to settle down unless it was true love on her own terms teaching us not to settle for second best.
-Don’t rush into ‘just any’ career; you need to have your heart set on it otherwise you wouldn’t be able to progress and climb up the career ladder.
+Jasmine could have had any man she wanted, but she was tired of snobby princes coming along asking for her hand in marriage; she wasn’t willing to settle down unless it was true love.
+This also taught us not to settle for anything other than what we truly deserve.
+Don’t rush into ‘just any’ career; you need to have your heart set on it; otherwise, you wouldn’t be able to progress and climb up the career ladder.